JYLD/User-CSS-For-Firefox-And-Thunderbird/README.md

 UPDATE:

 If you implement the latest version of my CSS for CMB or in a userChrome.css file and if you use a Thunderbird theme like I am currently using Blue-FK by Fantastic King https://addons.thunderbird.net/en-US/thunderbird/addon/blue-fk/?src=userprofile then you don't need to have Theme & Font Size Changer installed at all.

+UPDATE 2:

+If you use my css with thunderbird 68+ remember to set this:

+Settings/Options > Advanced > General > Config Editor...
+toolkit.legacyUserProfileCustomizations.stylesheets to true